ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 <br />
 <p style="border:3px; border-style:solid; border-color:#a00000; padding: 1em;">
 In the next section, the format will look like this: I'll present a research question, apply a TDA tool, and then interpret the results.
-Also, note that this blog post contains my initial explorations on TDA, I'm in no way an expert.
+Also, note that this blog post contains my initial explorations on TDA&mdash;I'm in no way an expert.
 I tried my best to verify what I write here but there's a possibility that some of my interpretations (or methodologies) are wrong.
 Please correct me in the comments below if that is the case.
 You can find the source code for my experiments in [ljvmiranda921/scratch (2026-04-15-topological-data-analysis)]().